The control room

 In order for the electricity system to work, there must always be a balance between production and consumption of electricity and a voltage frequency of 50 Hz.

 Measuring the frequency of the network is like checking the blood pressure.
 The frequency should always be 50 Hz.
 Then there is a balance between production and consumption and the electric system is healthy.

-the frequency will sink, if production is higher than consumption the frequency will rise.
+If the consumption is higher than the production, the frequency will sink.
+If production is higher than consumption the frequency will rise.
 The balance is regulated both automatically and manually by increase or decrease of production or decrease of consumption.

 Sweden is divided into four bidding areas.
 Under the tabs in the table you can see the forecast and consumption for each bidding area.

 Electricity suppliers’ balance providers make predictions of how much electricity will be consumed by the hour.
 Sometimes, but not always, projections correspond to actual consumption.
 Each hour we calculate if there is a power shortage risk.
 The data displayed on this page can not be downloaded.